Adron/datadiluvium/blog-posts/time-period.md

 # Adding Time Range Generation to Data Diluvium

 Following up on my previous posts about adding humidity and temperature data generation to Data Diluvium, I'm now adding a Time Range generator.
-This completes the trio of generators I needed for my TimeScale DB setup.
+I decided this would be a nice addition to give any graphing of the data a good look.
+This will complete the trio of generators I needed for my TimeScale DB setup.
 While humidity and temperature provide the environmental data, the Time Range generator ensures we have properly spaced time points for our time-series analysis.

 ## Why Time Range Generation?